haddocking/haddocking.github.io/education/biomolecular-simulations-2018/CPMD_tutorial/index.md

 END CONSTRAINTS
 ```

-and inside there define several constraints and restraints on the atoms according to the syntax described in section
-9.5.2 of the CPMD manual.
-For example, in order to constrain the distance between the nitrile carbon of our ligand
-(`index 3268`) and the sulfur atom of CYS25 (`index 367`) at its initial value and then smoothly modify it to a target
-value, you could use the block:
+and inside there defining one or more atomic constraints and restraints according to the syntax described in section 9.5.2 of the CPMD manual.
+For example, in order to constrain the distance between the nitrile carbon of our ligand (`index 3268`) and the sulfur atom of CYS25 (`index 367`) at its initial value and then smoothly modify it to a target value, you could use the block:

 ```
 CONSTRAINTS
+FIX STRUCTURE
+  1
 DIST 3268 367 -999.
-GROWTH -0.001
+GROWTH -0.0005
 END CONSTRAINTS
 ```

-The value -999. refers to the current value to be fixed.
-The keyword GROWTH indicates that the constraint value should
-be changed at each time step with a rate of change (-0.001) given after the keyword in units per atomic time unit, i.e.
-independent from the current length of a time step.
-Note that in MD runs only the actual initial value (-999.) can be
-fixed.
-With this approach, the number of time steps has to be carefully calculated in order to reach the target value
-for the distance.
+`FIX STRUCTURE` starts a group of individual constraints where the whole structural units can be fixed.
+The keyword is followed by the number of individual constraints on the next line.
+In our case we have only a distance constraint as specified in the `DIST` line.
+The value -999. instructs CPMD to constrain to the current value.
+The keyword `GROWTH` indicates that the constraint value should be changed at each time step with a rate of change given after the keyword (-0.0005) in units (bohr) per atomic time unit, i.e. independent from the current length of a time step.
+Note that in MD runs only the actual initial value (-999.) can be fixed.
+With this approach, the number of time steps has to be carefully calculated in order to reach the target value for the distance.

-Alternatively, instead of constrain the distance between the two atoms, we can restrain it:
+Alternatively, instead of constraining the distance between the two atoms, we can restrain it:

 ```
 CONSTRAINTS
 RESTRAINTS
+ 1
 DIST 3268 367 -999.
-0.1 GROWTH -0.001
+0.5 GROWTH -0.0005
 END CONSTRAINTS
 ```

-by a harmonic potential having a spring constant 0.1 in a.u.
+by a harmonic potential having a spring constant 0.5 in a.u.

 Sometimes it can be useful to constrain this way: